 I am so lucky to have seen the Clash (so many times since 1979).
 Their 2-weeks at Bond in NYC last year were the best of all!
 I went to 14 out of 17 gigs!
 Sometimes twice a day when there were matinees.
 There will never be anything like that again!
 Whenever I was right up front at a Clash gig, I knew I was seeing the best band in the world.
-They are so passionate, sincere and forceful.
-I never stand in the middle near Joe because he spits when he sings every consonant and drenches everyone in front of him!
+They are so passionate, sincere and powerful.
+I never stand in the middle near Joe, because he spits when he sings every consonant, drenching everyone in front of him!
 I always stay near Paul.

 August 31 & Sept 1 – Clash at the Pier NYC